tarja1/log4shell_fix/README.md

 and within for the risky class.
 It reports findings, and there is also an option for automated removal.

-Removing said class should, according to the Apache docs, provide a fix without affecting the regular functionality of the logging class.
+Removing said class should, according to the [Apache docs](https://logging.apache.org/log4j/2.x/security.html), provide a fix without affecting the regular functionality of the logging class.
 But doing so, whether using this script, or manually, is done at your own risk.

-A more permanent solution is to update all software which uses log4j to the
+A more permanent solution is to update all software which uses log4j to at log4j2 version 2.16.0 or later (Java7 to 2.12.2).

 # License
 This software is placed under a [CC-BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).